-Campaigning for the upcoming Karnataka Assembly elections in Gulbarga, Prime Minister Modi combined two of his favourite issues while addressing the crowd: criticising Nehru and militarism.
+Campaigning for the upcoming Karnataka Assembly elections in Gulbarga on Thursday, Prime Minister Modi combined two of his favourite issues: criticising Nehru and militarism.
 “Karnataka is synonymous with valour,” said Modi.
 “But, how did the Congress Governments treat Field Marshall Cariappa and General Thimayya?
 History is proof of that.
-In 1948 after defeating Pakistan, General Thimayya was insulted by PM Nehru and Defence Minister Krishna Menon”.
+In 1948 after defeating Pakistan, General Thimayya was insulted by PM Nehru and Defence Minister Krishna Menon.”

 Since both Cariappa and Thimayya were born in Karnataka, Modi was attempting to tap an element of state pride in referencing them.
 Unfortunately, the prime minister seems to have mixed up his facts.

 General KS Thimayya was not the Commander-in-Chief of the Indian Army in 1948.
 That position was held by a British armyman, Roy Butcher.
 It was only in 1949 that the position was first handed over to an Indian, KM Cariappa.
-Nehru would clash with Cariappa in 1951 over the latter airing his views on political matters.
+Nehru clashed with Cariappa in 1951 over the army chief airing his views on political matters.
 As a result, the Nehru government sent Cariappa to Australia as high commissioner after he retired to prevent his entry into politics.